phalix/DocumentDrivenArchimate/README.md

 The architecture consists of the following:

-a d3.js component for generating svg based on the model.
-A general application script (app.js) and archimate_configuration.js that is readable and interpretable by the general application.
-Ultimately, the architecture requires ArchiMate models in the xml standard.
+1. a d3.js component for generating svg based on the model.
+2. A general application script (app.js)
+3. The archimate_configuration.js, which specifies the behaviour of different ArchiMate elements for the viewer.
+It is also readable and interpretable by the general application.
+4. Ultimately, the architecture requires ArchiMate models in the xml standard.